qmk/qmk_firmware/keyboards/lets_split/readme.md

 NOTE: replace `$(COM_PORT)` with the port of your device (e.g. `/dev/ttyACM0`)

-After you have flashed the EEPROM, you then need to set `EE_HANDS` in your config.h, rebuild the hex files and reflash.
+After you have flashed the EEPROM, you then need to reflash.

 Note that you need to program both halves, but you have the option of using different keymaps for each half.
 You could program the left half with a QWERTY